$ android-arm-build-tools

 extra step

 Android Gradle Plugin 9.x stopped using the SDK's aapt2 and instead pulls its own from Maven (com.android.tools.build:aapt2:<agp>:linux), which is x86_64-only.
-The drop-in is still needed by other build steps, but on AGP 9+ also add this to gradle.properties (project- or user-level):
+The drop-in is still needed by other build steps, but on AGP 9+ also tell Gradle to use the arm64 binary directly.
+Prefer the user-level Gradle properties file so the machine can build every Android project without committing machine-specific paths:

 Restart the Gradle daemon afterward (./gradlew --stop).
 AGP 8.x and older don't need this — they still shell out to the SDK's aapt2.